Documentation

 Instances For

 Resultative construction: [Subj V Obj Pred].
 "X CAUSES Y to BECOME Z" (e.g., "She hammered the metal flat").
-Contributes CoS + causation: manner verbs that lexicalize neither acquire both from the construction ([RHL98]; [Lev26] §3).
+Contributes CoS + causation: manner verbs that lexicalize neither acquire both — [RHL98]'s Template Augmentation, cast lexically there (their appendix maps it onto the constructional approach); [Lev26] §3.
 This is what enables the causative alternation for verbs like push that lack it in isolation.

 Equations